Q&A

 Your inspiration can come for example from a specific Venetian bead, a color scheme, or an interesting technique used in Venice.
 It does not need to be a replica of an existing bead.
 The inspiration can also come from glass techniques used by furnace class blowers, of which variations are often used in Venetian beadmaking at the torch.
 The main thing is that you can explain how your bead is connected to Venetian glass beads.

-We are looking for a bead or a set of beads, not finished jewelry or beads mounted in a frame, on a card, or anything else.
+We are looking for a bead, not finished jewelry or beads mounted in a frame, on a card, or anything else.
 The beads should be loose.
 The final method for placing them in the exhibit will be decided on by the museum, though suggestions can be made